BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 In attribute mapping there is a special field named `Initialization function`.
 This allows you set define a callback function which gets executed once before raw data processing starts.
 Here you can for example check if another process of this dataport is currently running or reset a certain field of a data object which afterwards gets set again by the imported raw data items.

-## Import result callback / Result document generation {#import-result-callback--result-document-generation}
+## Exports / Import result documents {#import-result-callback--result-document-generation}

 In attribute mapping there is a special field named `Result callback function`.
 This function gets executed after a raw data item has been processed.
-For example you can use this field to:
+For example, you can use this field to:

+- create / export documents (Excel, CSV, JSON, XML etc.)
-- generate a response document including all successfully imported items and send that to the source system
+- generate an import status report document including all successfully imported items and send that to the source system
 - track import errors
 - call another import which depends on the current one
-- create / export documents (JSON / CSV / XML etc.) which other systems can use as import source
 - create response documents for single-page application / PWA frontend requests

 This result callback function receives the following parameters in variable `$params`: